dmmd/StrongBag/README.md

 notes:
 ______
-a. at present strong bag can only bag a single directory.
+a. at present strong bag can only bag a single directory.<br>
-b. i lack the mvn-fu to move the application.conf file into the target directory (maybe this should be configurable via the command line?)
+b. i lack the mvn-fu to move the application.conf file into the target directory (maybe this should be configurable via the command line?)<br />
 c. there is no zip writer/reader, but rest assured it will be added soon and encrypted